 3.16 With a view to moving towards a market based interest system, the floor interest rate on banks' deposit and interest rate cap on banks' lending have been withdrawn in FY23.
 Meanwhile, Bangladesh Bank has adopted a contractionary monetary policy stance for the current fiscal year and monetary and credit policies and programme have been formulated and being implemented accordingly.
 BB has already transitioned from a monetary aggregate based targeting to an interest rate targeting monetary policy framework especially for strengthening of policy transmission mechanism.
-In conformity with contractionary policy, BB's policy interest rate; i.e, Repo rate has gradually been increased to 8.00 percent in January 2024.
-Similarly during the same time, interest rate on standing lending facility (SLF) for banks has also gradually been raised to 9.50 percent and interest rate on standing deposit facility for banks has gradually been increased to 6.50 percent.
+In conformity with contractionary policy, BB's policy interest rate; i.e, Repo rate has gradually been increased from 5.50 percent to 7.75 percent.
+Interest rate on standing lending facility (SLF) for banks has also gradually been raised from existing 8.5 percent to 9.75 percent.
+Similarly, interest rate on standing deposit facility for banks has gradually been increased from 4.25 percent to 5.75 percent.
 Moreover, BB has currently being fully discontinued its devolvement efforts for halting issuance of seed money into the market.
-From the fiscal side, the government has undertaken various measures for enhancing its revenue income alongside containing annual development expenditures on non-essential and unproductive projects without hampering any productive pursuit.
+From the fiscal side, the government has undertaken various measures for enhancing its revenue income containing annual development alongside expenditures on non-essential and unproductive projects without hampering any productive pursuit.
 At the same time, tax exemptions have been given on importing essential commodities for increasing overall supply.
 Government has also substantially increased its open market sales (OMS) activities of some selected essential commodities at a concessional price.
 Following these comprehensive and coordinated efforts of the government and Bangladesh Bank, the rising trend of prices of the essential commodities have already been subsided which has also been reflected in inflation outcomes of November 2023, especially on point-to-point inflation.
-Moreover, both the 12-month average and point-to-point basis core (non-food, non-fuel) inflation fell to 7.95 and 6.35 percent respectively in November 2023 from 8.53 and 7.77 percent in June 2023 which are signaling an easing price situation in the coming months.
+More-12-month average both the over. point-to-point basis core (non-food, non-fuel) inflation fell to 7.95 and 6.35 percent respectively in November 2023 from 8.53 and 7.77 percent in June 2023 which are signaling an easing price situation in the coming months.
 BB's model based exercises also find some moderation of inflation in the upcoming months both in terms of 12-month average and point-to-point basis, though 12-month average inflation will take longer time to fully moderate to an expected level.